Astra Taylor

 Astra Taylor (born September 30, 1979) is a Canadian-American documentary filmmaker, writer, activist, and musician.
-She is a fellow of the Shuttleworth Foundation for her work on challenging predatory practices around debt.
+She is a fellow of the Shuttleworth Foundation for her work on challenging predatory debt practices.

 Life

 Born in Winnipeg, Manitoba, Taylor grew up in Athens, Georgia, and was unschooled until age 13 when she enrolled in ninth grade.
 At 16 she abandoned high school to attend classes at the University of Georgia; at the university she studied Deleuze and Guattari under Ronald L. Bogue.
-She has described herself as a "teenage Deleuzian."

 Taylor enrolled at Brown University, where she attended classes for a year before dropping out.
-Reflecting on her decision to leave, Taylor stated "Why had I felt compelled to enroll in an Ivy League school, to excel by the standards of conventional education and choose a 'difficult' major, instead of making my own way?
-What was I afraid of?"
-Taylor completed a Master of Arts in liberal studies at The New School, though stated that she ultimately "wearied" of academia.
+Taylor completed a Master of Arts in liberal studies at The New School.

 Taylor has taught sociology at the University of Georgia and SUNY New Paltz.
-Her writings have appeared in numerous magazines, including Dissent, n+1, Adbusters, The Baffler, The Nation, Salon, and The London Review of Books.
+Her writings have appeared in numerous magazines, including Dissent, n+1, Adbusters, The Baffler, The Nation, Salon, and the London Review of Books.